-The university offers 21 bachelor's degrees, 41 minors and eight master's degrees through the College of Arts and Sciences, College of Engineering, School of Architecture and Design, and School of Business and Management.
+Through the College of Arts and Sciences, College of Engineering, School of Architecture and Design, and School of Business and Management, the university offers 26 majors and 42 minors at the undergraduate level, and 13 master's degrees.

 While Arabic is the official language of the United Arab Emirates, the language of instruction at AUS is English.
 All classes and administrative functions are conducted in English.